voteliquid/blog/_posts/2017-10-23-democracy-vs-corruption.md

 #### Our practical strategy

-Importantly, unlike most other well-intentioned efforts to reduce political corruption, we can start to adopt liquid democracy today, [without needing to pass any new laws](/2017/11/06/announcing-united-vote/).
+There are many other efforts to reduce political corruption, and we whole-heartedly support them.

+But importantly, working towards liquid democracy has a huge strategic advantage, because we can [begin to adopt it](/2017/11/06/announcing-united-vote/) immediately, without waiting on the legislature to pass new laws against their own interests.

+Once 51% of voters in a single district are on board, we can elected a [Liquid Democracy Candidate](/2017/07/04/running-liquid-democracy-candidates/) to upgrade that district's representation.

 Help make this happen by [joining United](https://united.vote/join).